This information is available as a Word Document or PDF Document

 What is Adult Disability Payment?

 You can receive Adult Disability Payment no matter your income, savings or work status.
-It is not taxed and claiming won’t negatively affect other welfare benefits you receive.
+It is not taxed and claiming won’t negatively affect other benefits you receive.
 You can spend Adult Disability Payment on whatever you want.

 Who can apply for Adult Disability Payment?

-Unless you are terminally ill, you must meet these criteria to apply:
+Unless you are terminally ill, you must:

 - Be aged between 16 and State Pension age (currently 66).

-- Live in Scotland, and have been present in the UK or Ireland for 26 weeks out of the last 52.
+- Live in Scotland and have been present in the UK or Ireland for 26 weeks out of the last 52.
 There are exemptions to this rule, for example if you are a refugee.

 - Have a disability or health condition that affects your ability to carry out daily living tasks or move around.